Washington Dulles International Airport

 - Dow Jones & Co.’s MarketWatch named Washington the Best City for Business, citing the region’s strong economy and low unemployment rate.

 - Fifteen Washington-area companies were on the Fortune 500 list of the country’s largest companies by revenue in 2016.

 - Population growth in the metropolitan Washington area has consistently outpaced population growth in the United States.
 Within the region, the largest concentrations of population are in the Fairfax County, Virginia; Montgomery County, Maryland; Prince George’s County, Maryland; and the District of Columbia.

-- Six of the 10 counties in the United States with the highest household income are in the D.C. region.
+- Nine of the 20 counties in the United States with the highest household income are in the D.C. region.